This document is an Internet-Draft and is in full conformance with all provisions of Section 10 of RFC2026.

 The relationship between the tag and the information it relates to is defined by the standard describing the context in which it appears.
 Accordingly, this section can only give possible examples of its usage.

 A Language Range is a set of languages whose tags all begin with the same sequence of subtags.
-A Language Range can be represented by a 'language-range' tag, by using the definition from HTTP/1.1 :
+The following definition of language-range is derived from HTTP/1.1.

 - language-range = language-tag / "*"

-That is, a language-range has the same syntax as a language-tag or is the single character "*".
-This definition of language-range implies that there is a semantic relationship between tags that share the same subtag prefixes.
+That is, a language-range has the same syntax as a language-tag, or is the single character "*" and implicitly assumes that there is a semantic relationship between tags that share the same subtag prefixes.

 The special range "*" matches any tag.
 A protocol which uses language ranges may specify additional rules about the semantics of "*"; for instance, HTTP/1.1 specifies that the range "*" matches only languages not matched by any other range within an "Accept-Language:" header.